amirziaee/iran-state-api/README.md

 # iran-state-api
-this an api for iran state
+this is an api for iran state